wenhongg/ai-startup/README.md

 - **Continuous Learning**: System learns from its own improvements
 - **Self-Maintaining**: Automatically updates dependencies and documentation
 - **Real-time Monitoring**: Tracks system performance and improvements
+- **GitHub Integration**: Direct integration with GitHub for code management
+- **Rate Limiting**: Smart management of API usage for both GitHub and AI services

 ## Architecture